PcapPlusPlus/pcapplusplus.github.io/docs/quickstart/linux.md

 If you built it from source go to: `/path/to/pcapplusplus/source/Tutorials/Tutorial-HelloWorld`.

-You can find the following files there:
+Make sure you see the following files:

 ```shell
  |-- main.cpp